rstemmer/musicdb/docs/source/usage/install.rst

 Start MusicDB Server
 --------------------

-After setting up the music directory, and possibly other settings, the MusicDB websocket server can be started via ``systemctl start musicdb``.
+After setting up the music directory, the WebSocket API Key and possibly other settings, the MusicDB websocket server can be started via ``systemctl start musicdb``.
 If you want to autostart the server after a reboot (recommended), you have to enable it via ``systemctl enable musicdb``.

 .. code-block:: bash